rabotheuns/evil_server/README.md

-# evil_server
+# Evil Server
-this is a devious server
+this is a devious server application.